dontnod/yolops/README.md

 This command helps clean up a cache directory.
 It can be used for tasks such as:

  - cleaning up a proxy cache directory (Apache, Perforce, …)
- - expiring Unreal Engine shared DDC data
+ - expiring Unreal Engine cache date (shared DDC, cooked data, packages…)

 ```
 yolops expire-cache [OPTIONS] <directories…>
 ```

+A [min-max heap](https://en.wikipedia.org/wiki/Min-max_heap) is used to keep memory usage as low as possible, even when scanning millions of files.

 ### Options

-Directories are scanned recursively and files delete based on the given policy:
+Directories are scanned recursively and files deleted based on the given policy:

  - `--lru`: LRU, or *least recently used*; delete older files first (default behaviour)
  - `--mru`: MRU, or *most recently used*; delete newer files first